CeLuigi/python-scopus/_posts/2016-02-11-quick-start.md

 23 Building global bridges: Coordination bodies for improved information...
 </code></pre>

-We can also search for a certain publication using its Scopus id:
+We can also retrieve the abstract of a certain publication using its Scopus id:
 {% highlight python %}
-pub_info = scopus.search_abstract('84905286162')
+pub_info = scopus.retrieve_abstract('84905286162')
 {% endhighlight %}

 The resulting `pub_info` is a dictionary containing the meta data of the specified publication.
 Similar to previous queries, it will by default print the info as standard output.
+Similar to `retrieve_author()`, this function will also export the corresponding XML file to `abstract_xmls/` in the current directory.
+You can set `save_xml` to `False` to prevent it from outputing.

 <pre class='longoutput'><code>####Retrieved info for publication Finding influential users of online health communities: a new metric based on sentiment influence. (id: 84905286162)####
 abstract:  Online health communities (OHCs) have become a major source of support for people with health problems.
 This research tries to improve our understanding of social influence and to identify influential users in OHCs.
 The outcome can facilitate OHC management, improve community sustainability, and eventually benefit OHC users.
 Through text mining and sentiment analysis of users' online interactions, the research revealed sentiment dynamics in threaded discussions.
 A novel metric--the number of influential responding replies--was proposed to directly measure a user's ability to affect the sentiment of others.
 Using the dataset from a popular OHC, the research demonstrated that the proposed metric is highly effective in identifying influential users.
 In addition, combining the metric with other traditional measures further improves the identification of influential users.
 Published by the BMJ Publishing Group Limited.
 For permission to use (where not already granted under a licence) please go to http://group.bmj.com/group/rights-licensing/permissions.</code></pre>

+Sometimes you may want to search for articles within a specific venue (journal, conference, book, or report) -- the function `search_venue` comes to you!
+For example, we are interested in finding some papers in <a href='http://www.jmlr.org/' target='_blank'>Journal of Machine Learning Research</a> from 2013 to 2015, we can run the following code:
+{% highlight python %}
+mlpapers = scopus.search_venue('journal of machine learning research', year_range=(2013,2015))
+{% endhighlight %}

+<pre><code>A total number of  925  records for the venue journal of machine learning research from 2013 to 2015.
+Showing 10 of them as requested ordered by relevency.
+0) A topic modeling approach to ranking...
+1) Efficient sparse clustering of high-dimensional non-spherical Gaussian...
+2) Similarity-based clustering by left-stochastic matrix factorization...
+3) Estimating the accuracies of multiple classifiers without labeled data...
+4) Sparse activity and sparse connectivity in supervised learning...
+5) Random Bayesian networks with bounded indegree...
+6) Random projections for support vector machines...
+7) A direct estimation of high dimensional stationary vector autoregressions...
+8) Parallel MCMC with generalized elliptical slice sampling...
+9) Online passive-aggressive algorithms for non-negative matrix factorization...
+</code></pre>

 If you want to retrieve annual citation counts for your documents of interest, <a href="http://api.elsevier.com/documentation/AbstractCitationAPI.wadl" target="_blank">Citation Overview API</a> is the way to go.
-However, this API requires authorization.
-Please contact Elsevier developer team for support.
+However, this API requires authorization. __Please contact Elsevier developer team for support before trying this out__.

 You can use `retrieve_citation` to obtain one or more documents' citation counts using their Scopus IDs.
 {% highlight python %}